File: JKA-R (pdf)

 - For students with disabilities, if the parents request a meeting with school personnel to discuss the notification, school personnel shall ensure that the meeting is convened.

 - The required notification may occur at the meeting where the student's behavior plan or IEP is developed/reviewed.

 F. Documentation requirements

-- If restraints are used, a written report shall be submitted within one school day to school administration.
+- The employee or volunteer shall submit a written report within one school day to school administration.

-- The school principal or designee shall verbally notify the parents as soon as possible but no later than the end of the school day that the restraint was used.
+- The school principal or designee shall notify the parents verbally or in writing as soon as possible but no later than the end of the school day that a restraint was used

-- A written report based on the findings of the staff review required by paragraph G. below shall be e-mailed or mailed to the student's parent within five calendar days of the use of restraint.
+- For restraints lasting five minutes or more administered by any school district employee, the school administration shall complete a written report based on the findings of the staff review required by paragraph G. below and shall e-mail or mail the report to the student's parent/guardian within five calendar days of the use of restraint.
 The written report of the use of restraint shall include:

-e. the type and duration of the restraint used;
+- the type and duration of the restraint used;i

 - A copy of the written report on the use of restraint shall be placed in the student’s confidential file.